 - Present the experts necessary to prove the elements required for your case

-- Advocate throughout pretrial hearings and trial, including pretrial settlement negotiations
+- Advocate throughout pretrial hearings and trials, including pretrial settlement negotiations

 - Listen to your concerns and take your goals into consideration while formulating a litigation strategy